ShriKrishnas7/MAC-Momentum-strategies/README.md

-# MAC-strategy
+# MAC and Momentumstrategies

-Moving Average Crossover strategy
-Here we analyse the Moving Average Crossover strategy with KAMA and SMA with paramerer optimization thereafter we plot equity curve, Maximum drawdown, return charts and 100 days rooling beta of the strategy with the underlying
+Here we analyse the Moving Average Crossover and Momnetum strategies with KAMA and SMA with paramerer optimization thereafter we plot equity curve, Maximum drawdown, return charts and 100 days rooling beta of the strategy with the underlying